grpc/proposal/A28-xds-traffic-splitting-and-routing.md

     // match_fraction specifies the percentage this route should be considered.
     // For fraction `N/D`, route is considered if `random(0,D) <= N`.
     //
     // The number in this field specifies the numerator.
-Defaults to 0.
-The
+The implicit
-    // implicit denominator is 1M (1,000,000).
-If the numerator specified is
+    // denominator is 1M (1,000,000).
+If the numerator specified is bigger than
-    // bigger than the denominator, the final fractional percentage is capped
-    // at 1 (100%).
+    // the denominator, the final fractional percentage is capped at 1 (100%).
     //
     // The default value (when this field is not set) is 100%, which means
     // always consider this route (continue to evaluate the remaining match